rogerhutchings/balzan-website/README.md

 2. Install required dependencies by running `npm install`.
 3. Start the Harp development server with `harp server`.

+### Deploying to Heroku

+Running `npm run start` will start the production server, so pushing the whole thing to a Heroku app should just work.

 ### Technologies

 - [Harp](http://harpjs.com) (using EJS)